-Passwords Primeval: 20 American Poets in Their Own Words (Paperback)
+Passwords Primeval: 20 American Poets in Their Own Words (American Readers) (Paperback)

 Passwords Primeval sets aside the artificial boundaries of poetry "schools" and "movements" to cut to the art of the matter.
 Tony Leuzzi's astounding knowledge of poetry draws new insights from such luminaries as Billy Collins, Gerald Stern, Jane Hirshfield, Patricia Smith, and Martin Espada.
 These new interviews provide insights into the poets and their poems without compromising any of their mystery.
 Whether you're looking for deeper understanding of your favorite poets or are simply interested in the lives of contemporary artists, Passwords Primeval reveals the interconnectedness of these masters whose voices echo each other from opposite ends of the same canyon.